 January 30, 2013 —

-Council member David Dean read the Second Amendment of the U.S. Constitution: “A well regulated militia being necessary to the security of a free state, the right of the people to keep and bear arms shall not be infringed.”
+HUGUENOT, NY — Council member David Dean read the Second Amendment to the U.S. Constitution: “A well regulated militia being necessary to the security of a free state, the right of the people to keep and bear arms shall not be infringed.”

-Through the decades some people interpreted this to mean people had the right to bear arms when they are a member of a militia such as the National Guard.
-But in 2008, five of the nine justices in the Supreme Court of the United States (SCOTUS) declared that the second amendment was actually a personal right for just about all citizens of the U.S. whether a member of a militia or not.
+Through the decades many people interpreted this to mean people had the right to bear arms when they are a member of a militia such as the National Guard.
+But in 2008, five of the nine justices in the Supreme Court of the United States (SCOTUS) declared that the Second Amendment was actually a personal right for just about all citizens of the U.S. whether a member of a militia or not.

 It was this interpretation of the law that the Council of the Town of Deerpark was supporting at a town meeting on January 22 in Huguenot.